TikTok Announces Programming for International Women’s Day

-TikTok has announced a new slate of activations and programming for International Women’s Day, which is this Friday the 8th of March.
+TikTok has announced a new slate of activations and programming for International Women’s Day, which is this Friday, March 8.

 And the events will extend beyond the day itself, with various new initiatives designed to provide ongoing support for female-owned creators and brands.